AlessandroGozzoli/Hydrological-Model-Validator/Test_cases/TEST_CASES_README.md

 All entrypoints are automatically installed when installing the package via `pip` (see the Installation Guide in the main README).

+To retrieve the test case datasets plese run the `Donwload_data.py` script in the `Test_cases/` folder to donwload and unzip the datasets.
+To make sure that the worklow runs withou issue, please keep a copy of both zipped and unzipped version of the datasets in their respective fodlers.
+This is also done to avoid any possible corruption of modification of the dataset during computations.

 ---

 ## Test Data Explanation